apiel/react-async-cache/Readme.md

 }
 ```

-`call` is a function that allow you to cache your original function call.
-The first parameter you give to `call` is the function you want to cache.
-The next parameter are the parameters you would have provide to the function you want to cache.
+`call` is a function that allow to cache the original function call.
+The first given parameter to `call` is the function you want to cache.
+The next parameters are the parameters you would have providen to the function you want to cache.

 ```tsx
 async call(fn: (...args: any) => Promise<any>, ...args: any)